danielzhaotongliu/MALTrendsWeb/README.md

 ### Setup (plain python)
 - Inside the `backend` folder, do the following:
 - Create a copy of ``MALTrendsWeb/settings/local.py.example``:
-  `cp MALTrendsWeb/settings/local.py.example MALTrendsWeb/settings/local.py` (remembering you should replace `MALTrendsWeb` with your project's name!).
+  `cp MALTrendsWeb/settings/local.py.example MALTrendsWeb/settings/local.py`.
 - Create a copy of ``.env.example``:
   `cp .env.example .env`
 If you are using plain python:
-- Create the migrations for `users` app (do this, then remove this line from the README):
+- Create the migrations for `users` app:
   `python manage.py makemigrations`
 - Run the migrations:
   `python manage.py migrate`
 If you are using docker:
-- Create the migrations for `users` app (do this, then remove this line from the README):
+- Create the migrations for `users` app:
   `docker-compose backend run python manage.py makemigrations`
 - Run the migrations:
   `docker-compose backend run python manage.py migrate`